 The goals of the Lamy Center Geriatric Pharmacotherapy Fellowship are to:

-- provide a minimum of 3,000 hours of mentored research and clinical experience by established faculty in preparation for a career in geriatric drug therapy research and academia;
+- provide a minimum of 3,000 hours of mentored research by established faculty in preparation for a career in geriatric drug therapy research and academia;

-- demonstrate the value of sustainable clinical pharmacy services provided through the Lamy Center.
+- provide clinical service as well as document the value of sustainable clinical pharmacy services provided through the Lamy Center and MedStar Center for Successful Aging.

-Fellows undergo a highly, individualized experience guided by an initial joint evaluation with the Fellowship Director.
-A structured, formal self-evaluation and discussion with the Fellowship Director occurs at regular intervals (i.e., no less frequently than every 3 months) throughout the program.
+Fellows undergo a highly individualized experience guided by an initial joint evaluation with the Fellowship Director and collaborative mentors.
+A structured, formal self-evaluation and discussion with the Fellowship Director occurs at regular intervals (i.e., no less frequently than every 6 months) throughout the program.
 The Fellow’s progress is evaluated based on the individualized program objectives established at the beginning of the fellowship.
-Evaluation of the Fellow’s performance is based on such things as: posters and/or oral presentations at national meetings, seminars, research projects executed, manuscripts submitted or published, presentation skills, communication skills, professionalism, ability to evaluate scientific literature, research skills and time management.
+Evaluation of the Fellow’s performance is based on successfully demonstrating competence in: poster and/or oral presentations at national meetings, seminars, research projects executed, manuscripts submitted or published, presentation skills, communication skills, professionalism, ability to evaluate scientific literature, research skills and time management.
 Provision of clinical services is evaluated by patient and colleague satisfaction and reported outcomes.
-The Fellow has the opportunity to openly evaluate the Fellowship Director and other program mentors every 3 months to assure that the program is meeting the Fellow’s needs for successful skill development.
+The Fellow has the opportunity to openly evaluate the Fellowship Director and other program mentors at least every 6 months to assure that the program is meeting the Fellow’s needs for successful skill development.

 Resource programs available through the University of Maryland School of Pharmacy provide innovative care, education and research advances that make a difference in the lives of citizens in the state of Maryland and beyond.
 The Peter Lamy Center on Drug Therapy and Aging is a partnership between the Departments of Pharmaceutical Health Services Research (PHSR) and Pharmacy Practice and Science (PPS).